Our curriculum is ambitious, diverse and research driven

 - the ability to assert personal control and increased sensitivity to one's own well-being.

 We feel it is important for teachers to act as role models and have a good subject knowledge.
 Regular training and validation take place.
 Subject knowledge is updated through private study and courses.
 In order for children to reach their true potential we aim to engage parents and encourage them to support their children to follow our school rules and our values through our golden threads.
-We strive to provide the children in our school with plenty of opportunities to display their knowledge of the outdoors, understanding their impact on the world and within our local community.
+We strive to provide the children in our school with plenty of opportunities to display their knowledge of the outdoors, understanding their impact on the diverse world they live in as well as within their local community.

 A range of teaching and learning styles are used to teach Forest School skills through a progression scheme.
 The skills taught are based on the experience, confidence and physical capability of all taking part.
 Adaptations are made to support all learners.
 In addition, time is given to enable children to create their own learning experiences.
-The focus in early years is to recognise how to dress for the weather, how to keep themselves safe and learn through creative play.
+The focus in Early Years is to recognise how to dress for the weather, how to keep themselves safe and learn through creative play.
 Skills such as cutting, knotting and weaving are taught.
-As children grown and develop they are introduced to a range of tools such as tree loppers, secateurs, hacksaws and bow saws.
+As children grow and develop, they are introduced to a range of tools such as tree loppers, secateurs, hacksaws and bow saws.
 Children then learn how to prepare, build, light, use and put out a fire.

 Although teaching is guided there is an emphasis on pupil-led active learning techniques such as discussion and group work.